Digital Customer Service

 * Moving quickly toward the goal of "digital transformation"

 We have discovered--in our research and our first-hand experience--that when companies commit to achieving true Digital Customer Service, they can make significant progress toward all three of these goals at once.
-This book provides the roadmap for how your company can get there.
+Digital Customer Service provides the roadmap for how your company can get there.
 And when you do, who wins?
 EVERYONE.

 Preface: Now It's Our Turn